Team Info

 Born: January 15, 2021

-Recruited from Tooele City Animal Shelter
+Recruited from the Tooele City Animal Shelter

 Sponsors: The Joel and Dena Gambord Family